Yarra Hills Secondary College – an eLearning journey

 Where can I source a BYOD Windows laptop?

-1. Parents can purchase a recommended device from the College’s BYOD purchasing partner JB Hi-Fi Solutions for Education.
+- Parents can purchase a recommended device from the College’s BYOD purchasing partner JB Hi-Fi Education.

-2. Parents can purchase a device of similar specification from other sources such as The Good Guys, Harvey Norman, JB Hi-Fi, etc. The College strongly suggests that parents include a warranty that will cover your investment for up to 3 years and that consideration be given to accidental damage and/or theft.
+All devices offer hardware warranty options.
+We strongly suggest purchasing an insurance option, excess fees apply. - Parents can purchase a device of similar specification from other sources such as The Good Guys, Harvey Norman, JB Hi-Fi, etc. The College strongly suggests that parents include a warranty that will cover your investment for up to 3 years and that consideration be given to insurance options.
 Please consult your chosen retailer or home insurance provider for advice.

-Why does YHSC provide BYOD Windows laptop options from JB Hi-Fi Education Solutions?
+Why does YHSC provide BYOD Windows laptop options from JB Hi-Fi Education?

 The portal can also be used (without purchase) by families to check device specifications, warranty and insurance options for comparison purposes.